John Altman (actor): Career

 Altman made his acting debut in the 1979 film The First Great Train Robbery where he played a minor role.
 Also in 1979, he portrayed musician George Harrison in the biographical television film Birth of The Beatles.
 He made brief appearances in several other films including Quadrophenia (1979), An American Werewolf in London (1981) and Memoirs of a Survivor (1981).
 In 1980, Altman worked as a model in creating prototypes of the Hawkmen that appear in the Dino De Laurentiis–produced film, Flash Gordon but did not appear in the film itself.
 In 1982, Altman played the role of a Royal Navy rating alongside Timothy Spall in the Channel 4 film Remembrance.
 Altman also featured in a 1982 short public information film, "Stupid Git", part of the British government's campaign against drink-driving.

 In 1985, he began appearing as Nick Cotton in the new BBC television soap opera EastEnders, appearing in the first episode on 19 February that year.
-Altman was axed from the show the following year after Executive Producer Julia Smith told writers to 'write him out' of the show after he opposed a decision to make his character gay.
+Altman was axed from the show the following year after executive producer Julia Smith told writers to "write him out" of the show after he opposed a decision to make his character gay.
 However, he went on to make recurring appearances on the show over a span of nearly 30 years.
-He has had a major role in many famous storylines in the show including the murders of Reg Cox (whose body was found in the first episode) and Eddie Royle, his attempt to kill his own mother Dot by poisoning her and his various feuds with characters including Pete Beale, Den Watts and Mark Fowler.
-He also contributed towards the death of his own son Ashley by sabotaging a motorbike which Ashley ended up stealing and crashing.
+He has had a major role in many famous storylines in the show including the murders of Reg Cox (whose body was found in the first episode) and Eddie Royle, his attempt to kill his own mother by poisoning her, and his various feuds with characters including Pete Beale, Den Watts and Mark Fowler.
+He also contributed towards the death of his own son Ashley by sabotaging a motorbike, which Ashley ended up stealing and crashing.

 His character was also given his own television spin-off episode titled Return of Nick Cotton which was completely centred on his character and aired in October 2000.

 In 2015, his character was killed off in the episode that aired on 13 February 2015 and he made his final appearance as a corpse in the episode that marked the 30th anniversary of the show on 19 February 2015.
 His body was found in the same way as his victim Reg Cox was found in the first episode 30 years earlier.
 A year earlier, his character's death had been announced in the show, only for it to emerge within a few months that Nick had faked his own death.